-Read on to get the lowdown on this hardworking protein, all the ways that it benefits your body and how to get more collagen protein in your life.
+Read on to get the lowdown on this hardworking protein, all the ways that collagen powder benefits your body and how to get more of it in your life.
 Your body will thank you.

-What is collagen protein?
+What are collagen peptides?

-Collagen is a structural protein that acts as a building block for your bones, teeth, muscles, skin, joints and connective tissues.
-Think of it as the glue that holds your body together.
+Think of collagen as the glue that holds your body together.
 The most abundant protein in the body, collagen makes up more than one-third of your total protein.
-It’s rich in glycine, proline and hydroxyproline — the amino acids that help your body make new collagen.
+It acts as a building block for healthy bones, teeth, muscles, skin, joints and connective tissues.

 Specifically, all these terms refer to collagen that has undergone a process called hydrolysis.
 This process breaks down the amino acids in collagen into smaller molecules, making it easier for your body to absorb.
-Learn more about how collagen supplements work.

 Types of collagen

 Types I and III provide structure to the skin, muscles and ligaments, while type II is found in cartilage and the eye.

 Benefits of collagen

-Collagen makes up the bulk of your skin, but your body makes less collagen as you get older — starting in your 20s.
+Collagen makes up the bulk of your skin, but your body makes less collagen as you get older…starting in your 20s.
 The result?
 Sagging skin and fine lines.

 Strengthens bones and joints

 A 2008 study found that athletes who took hydrolyzed collagen for six months saw an improvement in joint pain after exercise.
 Other studies have shown that collagen helps comfort sore back and knees.
 New evidence suggests that collagen even supports strong bones.

 How to get more collagen in your diet